 Examples of business scenarios include:

-For services against a PO, the supplier creates the service entry sheet on behalf of BP and submits it for approval.
-For services against a contract, BP completes the service entry sheet.
+For services against a PO, the supplier creates the service entry sheet on behalf of bp and submits it for approval.

-Visit the SAP Ariba website for more information on a Light account.
-Suppliers can also unlock additional features by upgrading to a Full account (fees may apply).
+Visit the SAP Ariba website for more information on a Standard account.
+Suppliers can also unlock additional features by upgrading to an Enterprise account (fees may apply).

-For more information visit BP's supplier expectations website.
+For more information visit bp's Supplier Support portal.

 All suppliers are expected to follow the Code of Conduct, Health & Safety Policy and Supplier Expectations.